noahehall/theBookOfNoah/databases/mysql_new.md

         - `uncacheable subquery` indicates a subquery in which the results cannot be cached and therfore must be reevaluated for each row of the main query
         - `uncacheable union` the union of a subquery in which the results cannot be cached and therefore must be reevaluated for each row of the main query
   - `handler`
+    - directions
+      - first
+      - next
+      - prev - select some previous selected rows
+      - last - searches for and retrieves rows from the last row of the table
     - provides direct access to a table as opposed to working from a results set
       - requires
         - myisam and innodb tables